This blog may contain affiliate links. Read our disclosure policy for more info.

-The first thing I recommend doing on Cozumel is either a scuba dive or a snorkeling tour, whichever one you prefer!
+The first thing I recommend doing is either scuba diving in Cozumel or a snorkeling tour, whichever one you prefer!
 This El Cielo private snorkel tour takes you to two different reef spots before mooring at a secluded beach.
 The tour also some yummy Mexican ceviche and a tasty margarita for lunch!

 While if you’re a diving fan, Cozumel is the place to be!
 Even if you’ve never tried this sport before, you can learn right here on Cozumel, and thankfully, the clear and calm waters here are perfect for beginners.
 We highly recommend this Private 3-Hour Introductory Scuba Course!
 While if you’re an experienced diver, this 4-Hour Two Tank Scuba Tour is a great choice, and it takes you to two different dive sites.